Alex Hood (folklorist)

-Alexander Stewart Ferguson "Alex" Hood (born 1935) is an Australian folk singer, writer, actor, children's entertainer/educator and folklorist.
+Alexander Stewart Ferguson Hood (1935 – 27 November 2025) was an Australian folk singer, writer, actor, children's entertainer/educator and folklorist.

 Biography

 Early life

 Hood was born in Sydney and attended Homebush Boys High School, where he gained his Intermediate Certificate.
 As a teenager he was a keen cricketer but left school at age 15 to take up an apprenticeship as an electrician.
 He joined the Eureka Youth League, a communist youth association, meeting Bill Berry and Chris Kempster.
 Kempster, along with the older singer and folklorist John Meredith, a founding member of the (original) Bushwhackers (Australia's first revivalist bush band), were members of the Unity Singers, a Sydney left-wing choir formed in 1951.

 Initial musical influences and career

 In 1953 Reedy River, a new Australian musical play based around the 1891 Australian shearers' strike, was created, opening first at the Melbourne New Theatre and then subsequently in Sydney's New Theatre, also in 1953.
 For the Sydney production, Meredith's Bushwhackers group were selected to provide the musical accompaniment; Hood spent some time "hanging around backstage" and, when Kempster had to take three months leave to perform his national service, the nineteen year old Hood, then known as Alec, deputised for him playing the part of "Snowy".
 (Hood also later took on the part of "Bob the Swagman" for a time, otherwise played by Cecil Grivas).
+According to a later account by his partner Annette, Hood's simple but effective method to gain the relevant performance experience was to learn all the lines spoken by all the characters, then step up to deputise for whomever was then absent at any particular time.